 As of writing, there is no end date to the free Windows 10 upgrade program for assistive tool users, but Microsoft says it will make a public announcement before stopping the offer.

 Use an Old Windows 7 or 8.1 Key

 Another known and still available loophole to score a free Windows 10 upgrade is to enter valid Windows 7 or Windows 8 product keys into the Windows 10 installer -- or later in the operating system.

-We'd expected Microsoft to close this activation workaround soon after it was uncovered back in August, but as it turns out, it's still wide open.
+We expected Microsoft to close this activation workaround soon after it was uncovered (a year ago), but as it turns out, it's still wide open.
 I created a virtual machine and installed Windows 10 using an ISO image obtained from the official Windows 10 media creation tool.
-I didn't have an old Windows key readily available but you can get them for as little as $30-$40 on sites like Amazon, G2A or Reddit.
+Armed with an old Windows 7 Ultimate key, I entered it during installation and voila: free Windows 10 upgrade.

-The Windows Test Bed
+The Temporary Windows Test Bed

 You can also download a 90-day evaluation version of Windows 10 Enterprise from Microsoft's website.